On Integrable Structure of Null String in (Anti-)de Sitter Space: Lax representation of null string equations in (anti-)de Sitter space

-\subsection{Lax representation of Lagrangian and Hamiltonian equations of tensile string in (anti-)de Sitter space}
+\subsection{Lax representation of Lagrangian and Hamiltonian equations\\ of tensile string in (anti-)de Sitter space}

-For study of tension-to-zero limit of the integrable structure of string in (anti-)de Sitter space it is of interest to compare obtained Lax representation for the null string equations with that in case of non-zero tension.
+While studying tension-to-zero limit of the integrable structure of string in (anti-)de Sitter space, it is of interest to compare the obtained Lax representation for the null string equations with that in the case of non-zero tension.
+First we recapitulate the zero-curvature representation of the Lagrangian equations of tensile string.
+Then consider the Hamiltonian equations because their realization as the zero-curvature condition is suitable for comparison with the Lax equation for the null string.

-Tensile string counterpart of the null string action (\ref{4}) is well known
+Tensile string counterpart of the null string action \eqref{4} is well known

-It includes non-sigular auxiliary world-sheet metric $\gamma_{ij}$ with determinant $\gamma$ and inverse metric $\gamma^{ij}$.
+It includes non-singular auxiliary world-sheet metric $\gamma_{ij}$ with determinant $\gamma$ and inverse metric~$\gamma^{ij}$.
 It is also known representation of the string Lagrangian in terms of differential forms

 where the Hodge dual of a world-sheet 1-form $\alpha(d)=d\xi^i\alpha_i$ is defined as